JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 </BR>

-I start by eliminating a couple of css properties that surely can't make a difference, namely font-family and border-color (probably border-style</BR> should also be aliminated, but since some borders are made of ASCII characters, for example the one made of dots, i decided to keep it, for now).</BR>
+I start by eliminating a couple of css properties that surely can't make a difference, namely font-family and border-color </BR>
+(probably border-style should also be aliminated, but since some borders are made of ASCII characters, for example the one </BR>
+made of dots, i decided to keep it, for now).
 That leaves us with these lines of codeThat leaves us with these lines of code:

 </BR>

 display:inline-block;</BR>
 white-space:pre;</BR>
 letter-spacing:0;</BR>